 Commune with Lennonites at Strawberry Fields’ Imagine Mosaic, which honors the Beatle who lived across the street in the Dakota Apartments.

-Check the temperature up at Belvedere Castle.
+Check the temperature up at the newly renovated Belvedere Castle.
 It’s the park’s official weather station—though you’ll really be ascending the stairs for the panoramas from the viewing deck up high.
-[Editor's note: Belvedere Castle will be closed the rest of 2018 for renovation and wil reopen sometime in 2019.]

 Row your way around the Lake, or opt for a more relaxing gondola ride.
 Either way, you’ll get to explore the park’s largest natural body of water.